open5e/open5e/content/srd/Spellcasting/spells_a-z/c/conjure-woodland-beings.md

 required by you).
 If you don’t issue any commands to them, they defend themselves from hostile creatures, but otherwise take no actions.

-The GM has the creatures’ statistics.
+The GM has the creatures' statistics.

 **At Higher Levels.** When you cast this spell using certain higher level spell slots, you choose one of the summoning options